andrasq/node-qrpc/Readme.md

 - more unit tests
 - server should periodically yield to the event loop
-- support call timeouts for more convenient error detection and cleanup
+- support call timeouts for more convenient error detection and cleanup (client-side and server-side both) Make server track running calls with timestamp, set done calls = undefined, periodically copy over object to gc properties, only the "olds" object could have timed-out calls.
 - think about how to gc or time out callbacks that have been abandoned by the server (call not closed)
 - maybe make the the client and server pipable event emitters
 - provide a `client.send()` method to send to an endpoint without a callback